jglaister/nipypeVBM/README.md

 # nipypeVBM

 This is a nipype implementation of the FSL VBM scripts.
 Modifications to the pipeline include replacing the FSL FLIRT/FNIRT registrations with ANTS Registration and replacing the FSL FAST tissue classifications with ANTS Atropos.
+Everthing else tries to faithfully reproduce the FSL VBM scripts, including splitting them into three scripts - fslvbm_1_bet, fslvbm_2_template, and fslvbm_3_proc.

 ## Requirements